-Scott Benwell, Superintendent General Note: Due to Covid & lack of replacements at Senior Management level vacation days not used were paid out - While compensation decisions for the role of Superintendent rest solely with the Board of Education, there was an expectation that compensation decisions for this position would be included within the spirit of the public sector compensation freeze as announced by the Minister of Finance on August 31, 2020.
-The Board has elected to apply this policy to the Superintendent position and no performance-based salary increase was awarded in recognition of the 2020/21 performance year Boe Beardsmore, Director of Instruction General Note: Due to Covid & lack of replacements at Senior Management level vacation days not used were paid out -This position did not meet criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
-As a result, this individual was eligible to receive a performance-based increase for the 2021/22 performance year D'Arcy R Deacon, Director of Instruction-Human Resources General Note: Due to Covid & lack of replacements at Senior Management level vacation days not used were paid out -This position did not meet criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
-As a result, this individual was eligible to receive a performance-based increase for the 2021/22 performance year Jesse Elizabeth Guy, Secretary Treasurer General Note: Due to Covid & lack of replacements at Senior Management level vacation days not used were paid out - This position met criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
-As a result, this individual was ineligible to receive a performance-based increase for the 2020/21 performance year
+Dan Lowndes, Superintendent General Note: Dan Lowndes was appointed to the Superintendent's position on January 1, 2022.
+Prior to this Dan Lowndes was employed within SD 28 as a District Principal of Support Services.
+Of the \$191,450 in total compensation paid to Dan Lowndes during the reporting period, \$111,949 relates to the Superintendent position and \$79,501 relates to the District Principal of Support Services position.
+While compensation decisions for the role of Superintendent rest solely with the Board of Education, there was an expectation that compensation decisions for this position would be included within the spirit of the public sector compensation freeze as announced by the Minister of Finance on August 31, 2020.
+The Board has elected to apply this policy to the Superintendent position and no performance-based salary increase was awarded in recognition of the 2020/21 performance year.
+Sue-Ellen Miller, Superintendent General Note: While compensation decisions for the role of Superintendent rest solely with the Board of Education, there was an expectation that compensation decisions for this position would be included within the spirit of the public sector compensation freeze as announced by the Minister of Finance on August 31, 2020.
+The Board has elected to apply this policy to the Superintendent position and no performance-based salary increase was awarded in recognition of the 2020/21 performance year.
+Cessation Date: 2022/03/31 (March 31-2022) Suzanne Bolin, Director of Instruction - Curriculum General Note: This position did not meet criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
+As a result, this individual was eligible to receive a performance-based increase for the 2020/21 performance year.
+Perry Lofstrom, Director of Instruction - Human Resources General Note: This position did not meet criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
+As a result, the individual was eligible to receive a performance-based increase for the 2020/21 performance year.
+Jennifer Woollends, Secretary-Treasurer General Note: This position met criteria for inclusion in the 2020/21 executive compensation freeze, which came into effect on August 31, 2020.
+As a result, this individual was ineligible to receive a performance-based increase for the 2020/21 performance year.